osuagwu/laradmin/packages/bethelchika/laradmin/docs/feed.md

 You can use the getFeeds() method of the $feedmanager to return array of feeds.
 ```php
 $feeds=$feedmanager->getFeeds();//

 $feeds=$feedmanager->getFeeds($latest_timestamp);// Get only feeds posted after the given timestamp

 $feeds=$feedmanager->getFeeds(null,$limit);// Set a limit to the number of feeds returned
 ```
 #### Blade include
 The blade renderer requires Vue.
 It also require that two stacks are defined  and named 'head-styles' and 'footer-scripts-after-library' within the mother template.
-These are already present in Laradmin default template.
+These are already present in Laradmin default templates.
 The 'head-styles' is placed at the head section of HTML while the 'footer-scripts-after-library' is placed so that it is loaded after Vue but before Vue is initialised.
-The Laradmin default template has already set this correctly.
+The Laradmin default templates have already set this correctly.
 To render in blade just include the partial thus:
 ```php
 @include('laradmin::partials.feed.feeds',['allow_fetch_on_scroll'=>'false'])